gofynd/fdk-client-golang/documentation/PLATFORM.md

-Returns a success response

-Schema: `SuccessResponse1`

-Returns a partial success response
+Returns a success or partial success response

-Schema: `SuccessResponse1`
+Schema: `InventoryUpdateReponse`